DaoCloud/DaoCloud-docs/docs/en/docs/dce/terms.md

 - Network Policy

     A specification that defines how communication can occur between Pod groups and between Pods and other network endpoints.
-Network policies help you declaratively configure which Pods and namespaces are allowed to communicate with each other, and which port numbers are used to execute each policy.
+Network policies help you declaratively configure which Pods and namespaces are allowed to communicate with each other, and which port numbers are used to run each policy.

 - Node